 Insurance costs for consulting professionals are based on a few factors, including:

 Professional liability insurance covers several risks inherent in the consulting industry, but it does not offer complete protection.
 Other policies to consider include:

-General liability insurance: This policy covers the most common business risks: third-party injuries, third-party property damage, and advertising injuries.
+General liability insurance: This policy covers expenses related to common accidents, including third-party injuries, accidental damage to client property, and advertising injuries.

 Are you ready to safeguard your consulting firm with professional liability insurance or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.